rodber/chevereto-free/README.md

 <a href="https://chevereto.com/free" title="♫♪ Ha llegado tu tiempo, es el momento de Freeeeeeeeeeeeeeee"><img src="https://chevereto.com/app/themes/v3/img/chevereto-free-cover.jpg" alt="Chevereto Sugar Free Cola"></a>

 ### About this repo
-This is the repository of Chevereto Free edition which is forked from the Chevereto 3.x series.
-Chevereto Free has the same look and feel of our [paid version](https://chevereto.com), but it packs only the most essential features and it doesn't include any kind of support.
+This is the repository of Chevereto Free, forked from Chevereto 3.X.
+Chevereto Free has the same look and feel of our [paid version](https://chevereto.com), but it packs only the most essential features.
 It is Open Source software licensed under the AGPLv3 license.

 ### Free vs Paid Chevereto
-The paid edition includes all features (storages, banners, likes, followers, social login, etc.) and it gets more frequent updates.
-The free edition is always 6 months behind the paid edition and lots of sacrifices had to be made to be able to offer this product for free.
-The following table summarizes the differences between free/paid editions.
+The paid version includes all features, it gets frequent updates, and it is always up to six months ahead of the free edition.
+The table below shows the distinctions between both versions.

 | Item                                         	| Free            	| Paid                   	|
 |----------------------------------------------	|-----------------	|------------------------	|